DylanRJohnston/dylanrjohnston.github.io/content/posts/making-cyclic-puzzles/index.md

 ## Ice

 Ice acts as a nested loop.
-When a player steps onto ice, that move is repeated, looped, or cycled until they step onto a non-ice block or hit a wall:
+When a player steps onto ice, that move is repeated until they step onto a non-ice block or hit a wall:

 ```rs
 while current_block == ICE && next_block != WALL {